4dn-dcic/tibanna/docs/execution_json.rst

 :EBS_optimized:
     - <ebs_optimized> ``true``, ``false`` or '' (blank)
     - required if Benchmark is not available for a given workflow.
     - Whether the specific instance type should be EBS_optimized.
 It can be True only for an instance type that can be EBS optimized.
 If instance type is unspecified, leave this as blank.

+:root_ebs_size:
+    - <root_ebs_size_in_gb>
+    - default 8
+    - Tibanna uses two separate EBS volumes, one for docker image, another for data.
+Most of the times, the 8GB root EBS that is used for docker images has enough space.
+However, if the docker image is larger than 5GB or if multiple large docker images are used together, one may consider increasing root ebs size.
+Any directory that is used inside a docker image (e.g. ``/tmp`` when running in the ``shell`` mode) that is not mounted from the data EBS could also cause a ``no space left in device`` error on the root EBS volume.
+It is recommended to use a directory under ``/data1`` as a temp directory when running in the ``shell`` mode, which is mounted from data EBS.
+    - This field is supported in version ``0.8.9`` or higher.
+If an older version has been used, redeploy ``run_task_awsem`` to enable this feature, after installing ``0.8.9``.

 :shutdown_min:
     - either number of minutes or string 'now'